 As our guides finished lighting our lamps, we offered a prayer before moving on to the deeper levels of the cave.

 Natural light starts to diminish as we enter into the deeper parts of the cave.
-We heard a lot of bats swarming in the ceiling of the cave near the entrance with manure polluting the floor; making the ground slippery.
+We heard a lot of bats swarming in the ceiling of the cave near the entrance with manure polluting the floor.

 My heart was racing fast when we reached the ravine that we have to climb down.
-The trail was uneasy, steep and slippy.
-One wrong move or else we’ll fall in the waiting pits.
-As we descend through the ravine, our breath started to mist and the environment becomes colder and colder.
+The trail was uneasy, steep and slippery.
+One wrong move then we’ll fall in the waiting pits.
+As we descend through the ravine, the environment becomes cold and our breaths started to mist.

 As we reached the end of the ravine, I looked up and saw the height of the cliff we just braved.
 It was outrageous!
 I never thought that I’ll be able to climb down such steep terrain.
-From the end of the ravine, our guides started introducing some interesting rock formations in the Sumaguing cave.
+From the end of the ravine, our guides started introducing some interesting rock formations.

-Due to weathering and various geologic events, these rock formations are created.
-They are fascinating with yellow to orange color.
+These rock formations are created due to weathering and years of geologic events.
+They are saturated with yellow to orange hue.
 It’s even more beautiful especially if these rocks are illuminated with our lamps.
-I’ve read some write ups about this place and researchers found some fossils of marine life in this cave which suggests that Sumaguing cave was once part of a large body of water millions of years ago.
+I’ve read some write ups about this place and researchers found some fossils of marine life in this cave suggesting that Sumaguing Cave was once part of a large body of water millions of years ago.

 Sinter pools were also present in this cave and the water is really cold yet comforting to our tired feet.